cypherpork/fools-taro/README.md

 In our context, *more than one record* can mean a collection of different UTxOs of a single time slice of a Taro-tracked asset.
 Also, *more than one record* can mean various database states over time.
 Imagine a higher-level tree that combines time-related records and UTxOs.
 And add a map to it - the map will tell you where to find what in such a tree.
 The map could be a flat file, a napkin drawing, or something else.
 Now you can imagine why they call such a tree, overarching space and time, a "Universe."

 There is another essential function that the Universe is playing in the system.
 Remember that Merkle trees, being MS-SMTs or not, are very secretive.
-Unless you have a Universe map: and know *where* (in which Bitcoin output) and *how* (what is the Merkle path) to look for an anchor of a transaction, you will not find it.
+Unless one has a Universe map and knows *where* (in which Bitcoin output) and *how* (what is the Merkle path) to look for an anchor of a transaction, you will not find it.

+## Double Spend

-To show how important this is, let's expand our earlier example of AliceCoin and add Caroll to the pool of addresses along with Alice and Bob.
-There can be a situation that we will not be able to deal with unless we have a map.
-Alice can cheat by sending the one and only coin twice (creating a double spend).
-She can put two transactions – one to Bob, one to Caroll – into two separate Bitcoin outputs, and there is no way to find out.
-Taro resolves this in the Universe.
-Among other things, AliceCoin Universe is the one place where everyone should refer to make sure their transaction is registered and does not break the Universe's rules.
-Along with address and amount, as we had in our earlier example, each leaf has a record of an ID of preceding UTxO.
-Additionally, UTxO contains the recipe that will tell both Bob and Caroll how to interact with the AliceCoin Universe and what needs to be done to ensure their transaction is unique.
+Let us expand our earlier example of AliceCoin and add Carol to the pool of addresses along with Alice and Bob.
+Alice can try to cheat by creating a double spend: sending her one-and-only AliceCoin twice.
+She can try to create two transactions – one sending it to Bob and one to Carol and stick them into two separate Bitcoin outputs.

+Taro deals with it by having another protocol-wide rule: one cannot send any Taro assets to anyone unless they own the Bitcoin output that commits to the asset UTxO that they are sending.
+So, if Alice sends her AliceCoin to Bob, she does it along with a tiny amount of Bitcoin, which she sends along to Bob.
+Bob sees the new legit and confirms Bitcoin UTxO is spendable by his key.
+He can also trace this UTxO back.
+Since Alice told Bob there is a Taro transaction packed inside, he can trace AliceCoin back.
+If Alice tries to send the same coin again, she will not be able to do it because Bob now owns the AliceCoin UTxO.

+Let us make AliceCoin more complex: now it is splittable.
+If Alice wants to send 0.8 AliceCoin to Bob and 0.2 to Carol, she will use another feature of Taro: a split.
+She will split her coin into two leaves, one for Bob and one for Carol, and then send them appropriately.
+For a reverse operation of merging the Taro asset records (and many other good reasons), each Taro asset leaf has a record of an ID of preceding UTxO.

+## How Universe Helps Bob (and when he is on his own)

+Alice does not have to tell people about AliceCoin rules for each transaction.
+She can choose to use AliceCoin Universe as the one place where everyone should refer to make sure their transaction is registered and does not break the rules.
+Each AliceCoin UTxO will contain the recipe that will tell Bob and Carol how to interact with the AliceCoin Universe.
+Still, it is the responsibility of Alice, Carol, and Bob to validate the rules.
+Miners will create secure and immutable records, but they will not validate the rules that Alice dreamt for AliceCoin. *Client-side validation* by Alice, Bob, and Carol has to be utilized.
+That should not come as a shock: when new USDT is recorded on Omni, Bitcoin miners do not enforce the USDT rules, like calling the bank and checking the USDT peg deposits. ;)

 ## What It Is and What It Is Not

-Taro is a very compact way to anchor data in the Bitcoin chain, inheriting Bitcoin's security without putting extra stress on the Layer 1 blockchain.
-Lightning Labs will include Taro APIs in *lnd*.
+Taro is a compact way to anchor data in the Bitcoin chain, inheriting Bitcoin's security without putting extra stress on the Layer 1 blockchain.
+Now, one may ask – didn't we say that there is a rule that enforces a 1:1 relationship that ties a Taro asset changing hands to a Bitcoin transaction?
+We would say – yes, but there is a saving grace: Taro MS-SMT fits nicely into the Lightning Network paradigm.
+Lightning Labs will include Taro APIs in *lnd*, which means almost a whole Taro asset Universe can be raised into Layer 2 (except for genesis trees, of course).

-An important thing to keep in mind: Taro will not be storing your data and maps for you.
-Also, it will not validate your rules – for example, you must figure out who must be responsible for not allowing a double-spend like the one shown in +@fig:err.

-The most obvious candidates to bear this responsibility are transaction participants - that is *client-side validation*.
-Alternatively, such verification is provided by a trusted third party.
+**An important thing to keep in mind:** Taro will not be storing data and maps and will not validate rules.
+We have already mentioned the role of the *client-side validation* here: the most obvious candidates to bear these responsibilities are the transaction participants.
+Alternatively, these responsibilities could be delegated to a trusted third party.

 [^1]: You will not add data at all if you combine your data with some other legit transaction.
 But usually one would create a dedicated taproot transaction for that.